A reason much greater than the rhyme itself!

 “Beyond The Mic.” is more than an initiative.

-It’s a movement rooted in [non-political] Hip Hop activism to leverage empowerment and advancement using everything that’s readily available.
+It’s a movement rooted in Hip Hop activism to leverage empowerment and advancement using everything that’s readily available.

 With creativity at the forefront, individuals are emboldened to cultivate personal skills and talents as a means to address social obstacles, create collaborative solutions, and overcome challenges together!